QuickCarpet/QuickCarpet/rules.md

 ## commandCarpetFill
 Enables /carpetfill command

-This is an replica of /fill command for fillUpdates and fillLimits
+This is a replica of /fill command for fillUpdates and fillLimits
 Type: `boolean`
 Default: `true`
 Options: `true`, `false`
 Categories: commands

 ## commandCarpetSetBlock
-Enables /player command to control/spawn players
+Enables /carpetsetblock command

+This is a replica of /setblock command for fillUpdates and fillLimits
 Type: `boolean`
 Default: `true`
 Options: `true`, `false`